2018–19 Michigan Wolverines men's basketball team: 2018–19 recruits and personnel

 On December 22, 2016, junior recruit David DeJulius became the first commitment for the Class of 2018 after receiving a December 17 offer following his career-high 46-point, 7-rebound, 5-assist performance of December 17 in leading East English Village Preparatory Academy over Dakota High School.
 Brandon Johns became the second commitment for the Class of 2018 when he committed to Michigan on June 29, 2017, over several other schools including hometown Michigan State, along with fellow Big Ten universities Indiana, Iowa, and Purdue.
 At the time of his commitment, Johns was considered by several recruiting sites, such as 24/7Sports as well as ESPN, as the top recruit from Michigan in the Class of 2018.

 On June 15, 2017, junior recruit Taylor Currie committed to Michigan becoming, at the time, their first commitment for the Class of 2019.
 On June 30, 2017, Currie announced that he would be reclassifying and would be set to join the Class of 2018 marking the third member of Michigan's 2018 recruiting class.
 On September 22, 2017, Ignas Brazdeikis became the fourth, member of the 2018 recruiting class.
 Brazdeikis, at time of commitment, was ranked in the top 50 in the 24/7Sports composite top 100 rankings for recruits of the class of 2018.
 Brazdeikis committed to Michigan over schools such as Vanderbilt and Florida.
-On September 29, 2017, Currie decommitted from Michigan dropping the amount of 2018 recruits to three.
+On September 29, 2017, Currie decommitted from Michigan dropping the number of 2018 recruits to three.
 On October 2, 2017, Adrien Nunez became the fourth member of the 2018 recruiting class.
 Nunez received much attention over the summer scouting period and drew praise for his shooting ability.
 Nunez committed to Michigan over schools such as Penn State, Texas A&M, and Boston College.
 On October 4, 2017, Michigan added its fifth recruit to the 2018 recruiting class with the addition of Colin Castleton.
 The big man selected Michigan over Illinois in making his final choice.
 Castleton noted his connection with new Michigan assistant coach Luke Yaklich as a driving force behind communication with Michigan.

 Johns and DeJulius finished second and third in points (2,792 and 2,542, respectively), to Michigan State recruit Foster Loyer (3,691) in the 2018 Mr. Basketball of Michigan voting.